ArctosDB/documentation-wiki/_how_to/new-collection.markdown

 The Arctos Working Group will receive an email when a form is submitted.
 An AWG representative should establish contact with the submitter as soon as possible.
 A template is available at https://docs.google.com/document/d/1m-lq77WnQpT_6-ClCQfwfqjxP4ETlGAhqh_YXGS0vys/edit.
 The chair of hte Arcots Working Group will forward the submitted form to the Arctos Steering Committee.

-That representative should create an issue in the new-collections repository (https://github.com/ArctosDB/new-collections)[https://github.com/ArctosDB/new-collections] at Github at this time.
+That representative should create an issue in the new-collections repository [https://github.com/ArctosDB/new-collections](https://github.com/ArctosDB/new-collections} at Github at this time.
+All steps in this document should also be updated in new-collections Githut.

 This process relies on mentorship.
 An institutional Mentor should be assigned as the first part of the administration process.
 Each collection in the institution will need a Mentor as well; this may all be the same person, or they may all be different, or any combination.
 Each collection needs at least one Mentor; any arrangement which satisfies this requirement is suitable.